prtkgpt/questdb.io/docs/tutorial/jdbc.md

 ---
 title: JDBC tutorial
 sidebar_label: JDBC
-description: Tutorial showing how build a Java application with QuestDB
+description: Tutorial showing how to build a Java application with QuestDB.
 ---

 This tutorial uses the official